Back to articles list Articles

 • Allow examining the performance in ‘real-time’, outside of the reporting cycle.

 A dashboard is a great tool to communicate insights, track metrics, and promote accountability in many sectors, like finance, marketing, or HR.
+For instance, a performance marketing agency could utilize custom KPI dashboards to closely monitor campaign effectiveness and optimize strategies based on real-time data insights.
 Building KPI dashboards is a great way to add value to a team and advance your career.

 Why Build KPI Dashboards with Python?